dantasfiles/dantasfiles.github.io/_posts/2011-03-24-notes-on-algorithms.md

 - `java.util.Iterator` is described in the Java [documentation](https://docs.oracle.com/en/java/javase/24/docs/api/java.base/java/util/Iterator.html) as "_`boolean hasNext()` Returns true if the iteration has more elements. `E next()` Returns the next element in the iteration_"
 - The book recommends overriding the default `remove` method for Iterators with a blank one (or throw an `UnsupportedOperationException`), because using the `remove` method can cause all kinds of confusion
 - In the Iterator example in the book, `ReverseArrayIterator` isn't `ReverseArrayIterator<Item>` because it uses the outer class's type parameter, not defines a new one of its own
+- Initializing fields is discussed in the Java [documentation](https://docs.oracle.com/javase/tutorial/java/javaOO/initial.html) as "_you can often provide an initial value for a field in its declaration....
+However, this form of initialization has limitations because of its simplicity....
+Instance variables can be initialized in constructors, where error handling or other logic can be used_"
 -